MuonPi/muondetector-image/README.md

 The script will attempt to start the binfmt-support service itself, if it cannot do this, it will exit.

 After running, if all went well, there will be an image in a folder `deploy` within the main directory.

+It uses the project [pi-gen](https://github.com/RPi-Distro/pi-gen) to generate the image.
+Read the documentation there to see which steps you need to take to modify the image.